 Welcome to my post!

-I will discuss how to enable support for Azure Blob Storage within SSIS packages developed within Visual Studio 2017.
+In today’s post I will show how to enable support for Azure Blob Storage within SSIS packages developed within Visual Studio 2017.

 Why do I need to setup Blob Storage in Azure for SSIS imports?

-The answer is that Azure data can only be imported into an Azure SQL database using an existing Azure storage account, and within the storage account you will need to create blob storage that will hold imported files that will be imported into the Azure SQL database.
+When a blob file, that can take the form of a CSV file is uploaded into Azure storage, then a data flow task maps and/or transforms the data in the file and inserts it into the destination Azure SQL database.
+The answer is that Azure data can only be imported into an Azure SQL database from SSIS using an existing Azure storage account, and within the storage account you will need to create blob storage that will hold imported files that will be imported into the Azure SQL database.

-Before SSIS packages can be designed and developed within Visual Studio 2017, will require the installation of the SQL Server Data Tools and can be downloaded from here (https://docs.microsoft.com/en-us/sql/ssdt/download-sql-server-data-tools-ssdt?view=sql-server-ver15)
+Before SSIS packages can be designed and developed within Visual Studio 2017, will require the installation of the SQL Server Data Tools, and can be obtained from the SQL Server Data Tools download.

-Following installation, you will notice the following additions to the development environment:
+Following installation, you will notice some additions to the development environment, which I will explain in the next section.

 The SSIS Connection Manager